 Optional key stage 1 test administration guidance

-Updated 13 March 2024
+Updated 10 March 2025

 This guidance ensures schools can:

-• understand the requirements for the optional KS1 tests
+- understand the requirements for the optional KS1 tests

-• plan for the tests
+- plan for the tests

-• receive and securely store test materials
+- receive and securely store modified test materials

-• administer the tests under test conditions
+- administer the tests under test conditions

-• mark the tests
+- mark the tests

-• convert raw scores into scaled scores
+- convert raw scores into scaled scores

-• use the results of the English reading and mathematics tests to inform teacher assessment judgements
+- use the results of the English reading and mathematics tests to inform teacher assessment judgements

-2. Changes for 2024
+1. Changes for 2025

-3. 2024 optional key stage 1 tests
+2. 2025 optional key stage 1 tests

 The optional KS1 tests consist of:

-• English reading Paper 1: combined reading prompt and answer booklet
+- English reading Paper 1: combined reading prompt and answer booklet

-• English reading Paper 2: reading booklet and reading answer booklet
+- English reading Paper 2: reading booklet and reading answer booklet

-• mathematics Paper 1: arithmetic
+- mathematics Paper 1: arithmetic

-• mathematics Paper 2: reasoning
+- mathematics Paper 2: reasoning

-• English grammar, punctuation and spelling Paper 1: spelling
+- English grammar, punctuation and spelling Paper 1: spelling

-• English grammar, punctuation and spelling Paper 2: questions
+- English grammar, punctuation and spelling Paper 2: questions

-Schools that require modified versions of the tests and did not place a test order by Friday 17 November 2023 should contact the national curriculum assessments helpline on 0300 303 3013.
+Schools that require modified versions of the tests and did not place a test order by Friday 15 November 2024 should contact the national curriculum assessments helpline on 0300 303 3013.

-3.1 Test administration period
+2.1 Test administration period

-The tests are designed to be taken at the end of the KS1 programme of study.
-We suggest that schools administer the tests during May, to help inform the support schools can give to pupils on their transition to KS2 ahead of time.
 Schools may choose to administer the tests to the whole cohort on specific days, or to the whole class, smaller groups of pupils, or on an individual basis, over different days.
 If administering under test conditions, pupils should complete each test paper on the day they start it and only be allowed to take each test once.

-4. Preparing test administrators
+3. Preparing test administrators

 Internal arrangements should also be in place in case a pupil needs to leave the test room – for example, if they are disruptive or begin to feel unwell.

 Test administrators will usually be headteachers, teachers or teaching assistants.
 They should be trained in how the tests will be administered.
-This will help to avoid misunderstandings about test administration and misinterpretation of valid access arrangements or assistance.
+This will help avoid misunderstandings about test administration and misinterpretation of valid access arrangements or assistance.

 We encourage schools to hold training sessions for those involved in administering the optional KS1 tests.
 Before administering the tests, test administrators should familiarise themselves with this guidance and with:

-5. Receiving and storing test materials
+4. Receiving modified test materials

-We will deliver materials to school addresses taken from Get Information about Schools (GIAS), so you should ensure your school’s details are up to date by logging into GIAS via DfE Sign-in.
+We will deliver modified test materials in the week beginning Monday 24 March, to school addresses taken from Get Information about Schools (GIAS).
+Please ensure your school’s details are up to date by signing into GIAS via DfE Sign-in.

 Please contact the national curriculum assessments helpline on 0300 303 3013 if:

-• a delivery is incomplete
+- a delivery is incomplete

-• test packs are unsealed or damaged on arrival
+- test packs are unsealed or damaged on arrival

 We may ask you to send a photograph of any damaged packages.

-To help maintain the integrity, security and confidentiality of the tests for those schools administering under test conditions, we ask that all schools treat all optional KS1 test materials as confidential from the point they arrive in school, or are downloaded, until Monday 3 June.
-This includes unused test papers and electronic versions downloaded from the PAG.
+To help maintain the integrity, security and confidentiality of the tests for those schools administering under test conditions, we ask that all schools treat all optional KS1 test materials as confidential from the point they arrive in school, or are downloaded, until Monday 2 June.
+This includes unused modified test papers and electronic versions downloaded from the PAG.

-6. Preparing to administer the tests
+7. Preparing to administer the tests

-6.1 Access arrangements
+7.1 Access arrangements

 If administering under test conditions, test administrators should have a list of pupils requiring access arrangements and follow the optional KS1 tests: access arrangements guidance.